rybafish/rybafish.github.io/variables.md

 **Limitation:** Variable names **or values** cannot contain coma characters.
 Never.
 This will brake parsing.
 But... there are replacements possible, see below.

+**Before we start...**

+There is a [section](https://youtu.be/BCVW2asUgqk?t=1092) on this topic in the ultimate Gantt KPI guide that covers variables, you can check it to have the quick understanding on that.

 **Okay, now start**

 Starting 091 beta 1 RybaFish supports "variables" in custom KPIs.